lulav/LRS_Documentation/docs_tutorials/gal_orbits/gal_orbits.md

 ---
 sidebar_position: 150
-sidebar_label: 'Galactic orbits'
+sidebar_label: 'Galactic Orbits'
 ---

-# Globular star cluster orbit simulations
+# Globular Star Cluster Orbit Simulations

 The current repository is dedicated to demonstrating the application of **CITROS** system and of the [**citros_data_analysis**](https://citros.io/doc/docs_data_analysis) package using star globular cluster orbit simulations as an example.